What Is Paint Made of?

-In our summer 2013 educational series on paint and color technology, we begin with a review of one of the basics – what's in paint.
+In our summer 2013 educational series on paint and color technology, we begin with a review of one of the basics: what ingredients are in paint?
 The variety of paint products offered can be overwhelming.
 And with each variety of paint offering different properties that affect the outcome of a design project, understanding what's in a can of paint is key to success.

 All paints generally have four main ingredients -- pigments, binders, solvents (liquids) and additives.
 Pigments provide color and hide, while binders work to "bind" the pigment together and create the paint film.
 Solvents are the liquids that suspend the ingredients and allow you to place the paint on the surfaces, and additives are ingredients that provide specific paint properties such as mildew resistance.
 All four ingredients combine to provide paint that meets your specific design needs.
 To begin...